Charlotte immigration crackdown goes on, Homeland Security says, despite sheriff saying it ended

 Charlotte-Mecklenburg Police posted on social media Thursday that it received “reliable information” that Border Patrol personnel involved with the operation had departed that morning.

-But the Homeland Security spokesperson said federal agencies “continue to target some of the most dangerous criminal illegal aliens as Operation Charlotte’s Web progresses,” adding that about 370 people have been arrested over the past five days.
+Another statement attributed to an unnamed Homeland Security spokesperson said that federal agencies “continue to target some of the most dangerous criminal illegal aliens as Operation Charlotte’s Web progresses,” and that about 370 people have been arrested over the past five days.

 Federal agents are expected to descend next on New Orleans for operation “ Swamp Sweep,” a monthslong crackdown in southeast Louisiana.
 As many as 250 federal troops could arrive as soon as Friday for the operation expected to kick off at the beginning of December.